A Snapshot of Breast Cancer

 Trends in NCI Funding for Breast Cancer Research

-The National Cancer Institute's (NCI) investment2 in breast cancer research increased from $572.6 million in fiscal year (FY) 2008 to $631.2 million in FY 2010 before decreasing to $602.7 million in FY 2012.
-In addition to this funding, NCI supported $112.4 million in breast cancer research in FY 2009 and FY 2010 using funding from the American Recovery and Reinvestment Act (ARRA).
+NCI’s investment2 in breast cancer research was $559.2 million in fiscal year (FY) 2013.
+In addition to the funding described in the graph, NCI supported $112.4 million in breast cancer research in FYs 2009 and 2010 using funding from the American Recovery and Reinvestment Act.

 Additional Resources for Breast Cancer